 Echinacea: Nature's Cold Fighter?

-Echinacea is a perennial plant that grows 1-2 feet (0.3-0.6 meters) in height and looks something like a Black-eyed Susan.
+is a perennial plant that grows 1-2 feet (0.3-0.6 meters) in height and looks something like a Black-eyed Susan.
 Grown both commercially and in the wild, its flower, stem, and root are marketed in pill, liquid, or powdered form.

 Originally, echinacea was used by many Midwest Native Americans for a variety of medicinal purposes, including the treatment of infections and poisonous snakebites.
 As early as the 1880s, echinacea came into favor among American medical practitioners.
-Despite the fact that in 1910 the American Medical Association dismissed echinacea as worthless, it remained popular in the United States until penicillin and other anti-infection drugs were discovered.
+Despite the fact that in 1910 the American Medical Association dismissed echinacea as worthless, it remained popular in the US until penicillin and other anti-infection drugs were discovered.

 In the 1930s, a German doctor, Gerhard Madaus, began researching the medicinal properties of echinacea.
 He discovered that it contained certain complex sugar molecules, known as

 While echinacea has been promoted as a substance that can stimulate the immune system, this action has not been proven.
 There is no evidence that echinacea strengthens the immune system when taken over the long term.

 .
-The herb, taken at the first sign of illness, may reduce your symptoms and help you recover faster.
+The herb, taken at the first sign of illness, might reduce your symptoms and help you recover faster.
 It does not seem, though, that daily doses of echinacea will prevent you from getting sick.
 Echinacea has been studied for other infections, as well, like chronic bronchitis

-How Does It Work?
+How It Works

 While it is not clear exactly how echinacea works, some evidence hints that echinacea acts by doing the following:

 phagocytosis, the process by which white blood cells and lymphocytes consume (and thus destroy) foreign organisms in the body

 - Increasing the rate at which the immune system ejects foreign organisms from the body